quintoandar/storybook-amplitude/readme.md

 - `/docs/components-accordion--base`
 - `/story/components-accordion--base`

-So, we'd splitted the path and creates an object with this anatomy:
+So, we've split the path and created an object with this anatomy:

 `/<viewMode>/<group>-<page>--<story>`